Hokkaido Hoshino Resorts Tomamu Review — Worth It?

 Is Hoshino Resorts Tomamu Worth It?

 It’s a little tough to say whether Hoshino Resorts Tomamu is worth the stay.
-It’s pricey during their peak seasons, which makes sense because they offer experiences like fireworks and the Unkai Terrace in summer and snow activities, such as a skiing and ice fishing in winter.
+It’s pricey during their peak seasons, which makes sense because they offer experiences like fireworks and the Unkai Terrace in summer and snow activities, such as skiing and ice fishing in winter.
 Some of their restaurants like GARAKU are quite expensive as well.

 Personally, I wouldn’t stay here if I didn’t have kids unless I really felt like relaxing in one place that has it all.